Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

     - **Card Management**: Asks Card Management to update, create, or apply cards in the player's inventory during the course of the game.
     - **Database**: Uses database to store the game state, player inventory, and progress, ensuring it’s updated after each action.
     -  **AI Image Interface**: Asks AI image interface for images related to the game such as an image of a boss to battle.
-    -  **AI-Language Model Interface**: Interacts with the AI-Language Model Interface (e.g., OpenAI’s GPT-4 or a custom LLM) to generate the story dynamically based on the current game state and player input.
-The Game engine sends requests to the interface with the current game context, and the interface returns a new segment of the story.
+    -  **AI-Language Model Interface**: Interacts with the AI-Language Model Interface to generate the story dynamically based on the current game state and player input.
+The Game engine sends requests to the interface with the current game context and action needed, and the interface returns a new segment of the story and/or possible items the user can collect which will later be turned into cards.
   - **External**:
     - none